Flavors & Fragrances (ICAP P2)

 Master 1:

-During the first semester, students are required to work on a project covering the basic notions of extraction, synthesis, analysis and formulation.
-Professionals from the perfumery and flavour sectors also participate in the students' training.
+During the first semester, students work on a project covering the basics of extraction, synthesis, analysis and formulation.
+Professionals from the perfume and flavor industries also contribute to the students' training.

 Master 2:

-During the M2, projects led by professionals in the perfumery and flavors sectors allow students to reinforce their capacity for autonomy and help them build their professional project through experimentation.
-These projects are carried out in the fields of aromatic formulation and functional perfumery.
+During M2, projects led by professionals from the perfume and flavor industries enable students to reinforce their autonomy and help them build their career plans through experimentation.
+These projects focus on aromatic formulation and functional perfumery.

-The long internships (5 to 6 months) in companies required in M1 and M2 are essential.
-The team in charge of the training is extremely vigilant about the quality of these internships, ensuring that a real professional project is proposed to the trainee, a project that will be the subject of a written report and an oral presentation.
+The long internships (5 to 6 months) required in M1 and M2 are essential.
+The team in charge of training is extremely vigilant about the quality of these internships, ensuring that trainees are offered a genuine professional project, which will be the subject of a written report and an oral presentation.

-Assistance in the research and monitoring of these internships is provided with the involvement of tutors, chosen from among the research professors of the teaching team according to their field of specialization.
-The students of the ICAP master's degree thus acquire, during their training, theoretical and technical skills coupled with sufficient open-mindedness to be able to aspire to managerial positions in the various sectors of their field of specialization.
+Assistance in researching and monitoring these internships is provided through the involvement of tutors, chosen from among the research professors on the teaching team according to their area of specialization.
+Students graduating from the ICAP Master's program thus acquire the theoretical and technical skills and open-mindedness required for managerial positions in the various sectors of their field of specialization.

 Read more